dimarconicola/storiellai/readme.md

     *   Verify audio output settings in `raspi-config`.
     *   Test with `aplay /usr/share/sounds/alsa/Front_Center.wav`.
     *   Check `pygame` mixer initialization in logs.
+*   **Volume knob not working:**
+    *   Verify MCP3008 wiring, especially SPI connections (CLK, MISO, MOSI, CS) and power (VDD, VREF, GNDs).
+    *   Ensure the correct ADC channel is used in `hal.py`.
+    *   Check potentiometer wiring (GND, Wiper to ADC channel, 3.3V).
+    *   Test the MCP3008 with a simple Python script example from the Adafruit library.
 *   **NFC card not read:**
     *   Verify PN532 wiring and SPI configuration.
     *   Ensure the correct Python library for PN532 is installed and used.